Our Vision, Purpose and Values

 The CWMA was organized to help government organizations and the public work together to control the ever-growing noxious weed problem.

 Contact: Quintin Lewis (435) 654-1661 option 3

 - - - Email a Weed Report - - -

-The Weed Board members serve a 2 to 4 year term.
-They are responsible for education and finding new ways to control noxious seed and enforce the state weed laws.
+The Weed Board members serve a 2 to a 4-year term.
+They are responsible for education and finding new ways to control noxious seeds and enforce the state weed laws.
 The members are assigned to different areas of the county and work with the people in their areas to address their concerns.

-Wasatch County Cooperative Weed Management Area is a newly established organization set up to obtain Federal, State and private grant funds for the purpose of controlling noxious weeds with in the county and possibly including other county’s where infestations extend beyond our boundaries.
+Wasatch County Cooperative Weed Management Area is an established organization to obtain Federal, State, and private grant funds to control noxious weeds within the county and possibly include other counties where infestations extend beyond our boundaries.